Student Research Council

 This workshop series is intended to help students develop professional skills in general and, more specifically, prepare for the annual WKU Student Research Conference in the spring semester.

 The workshop series is for undergraduate and graduate students of all disciplines.
 Presented by WKU faculty, workshops are open to all students.

 How to Write an Abstract

 How to Visualize Research Data

+Good communication doesn't just happen; it is the result of good design!
 If you are responsible for presenting quantitative information as Poster, PowerPoint Presentation, or Research Article, this workshop is for you!
 In this hands-on workshops you will get the chance to access analytical tool, learn how to present quantitative information simply, clearly, accurately, and compellingly.